hydralang/humboldt-doc/source/glossary.rst

    peer
        A node in the same network as the node being discussed.

+   protocol buffers
+   protobuf
+       A binary encoding specification that produces compact encodings.
+The encoding is specified by a text file, which can be turned into source code for encoding and decoding messages through the use of the protocol buffer compiler, ``protoc``.

    protocol data unit
    PDU
        The fundamental unit of data in a protocol.
 See